HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 Petaluma Ecumenical Properties Board of Directors, urged Council to

-will get to review stage.
-He showed Council the PBAC,'s proposed
+will get to review;each stage.
+He showed Council the PBAC's proposed

-circulation plan: #hat shows five additional cut - throughs to provide public
+circulation plan that shows five additional cut-throughs to provide public

 understaffed and the City is under a tight budget.
 He expressed concern

-"there area never reallyany-fun:ds for mainfenance."
+"there are never really any -,.funds for mainten:ance."
 He urged Council to

 any involved going through soundwall.